ccarrster/lordbonetilesjest/README.md

 Basic game logic and components are implemented.

 Future plans
-No persistance, no rest api, no ai, no ui yet.
+no rest api, no ai, no ui yet.
 TODO Also 2 box set rules with upto 8 players in team play.

 Basic interactions: